Three steps, most days.

 See it.
 Play it.
 Write it.

-Arco proceeds in the other direction.
+Arco teaches by understanding first.
 Every new concept goes through the eye before the ear, and the ear before the hand.
 You see a note, then you hear a note, then you produce a note — in that order — because that's how lasting musical understanding is built, whether you're twelve or forty-two.

 I.